DLL secure loading (using Strict Mode)

 DLL Strict Mode does not apply to:

-• Indirect dependencies resolved by the Windows loader or .NET runtime
+DLLs loaded as dependencies of another DLL and resolved by the Windows or .NET loader.

 • System-level loading mechanisms such as KnownDLLs